dhelmr/bachelor-thesis/README.md

 #### UNSW-NB15 Subsets

-Only a specific pcaps of the dataset can be read.
+In order to not read the whole dataset, it is possible to specify which pcaps will be loaded for the model training and testing.
 Those files which should be used can be specified with the following syntax: `--subset [training split]/[test split]`.
 For example, `--subset 1-10,14/43` uses the first ten pcap files and the 14th for the training step (by first filtering out all attack instances in it) and the 43th for the classification.
+These indexes correspond to the files in the `01/` and `02/` directories, sorted in ascending order: For example, `14` denotes `01/14.pcap`, and `54` denotes `02/1.pcap`.

 By default, that is when `--subset default` or nothing is specified, the following pcap files are used for the training step: